Jonathan Barnbrook

-Jonathan Barnbrook (born 1966), is a British graphic designer, film maker and typographer.
+Jonathan Barnbrook (born 1966) is a British graphic designer, film maker, type designer, and typographer.
 He trained at Saint Martin's School of Art and at the Royal College of Art, both in London.

 Work

 Barnbrook designed the cover artwork of David Bowie's 2002 album Heathen, where he used his 'Priori' typeface for the first type.
-He went on to design the sleeves for Reality (2003), The Next Day (2013) and Blackstar (2016), each with their own specially-designed typography.
+He went on to design the sleeves for Reality (2003), The Next Day (2013) and Blackstar (2016), each with their own specially designed typography.
 He cites record cover artwork as an early design influence, and possibly the interest that drew him to graphic design, with other covers including ones for John Foxx, Tuxedomoon and Cult with No Name.

 Barnbrook is also a type designer and has released typefaces including Bastard, Exocet, False Idol, Infidel, Moron, Newspeak, Olympukes, Sarcastic, Shock & Awe.
 Many have emotive and controversial titles reflecting the style and themes of Barnbrook's work.
 His typeface Mason, originally released as Manson, is available from Emigre.

-From 1997–2003 Barnbrook collaborated with Young British Artist Damien Hirst, mainly on the design, layout and typography of his book I Want To Spend the Rest of My Life Everywhere, with Everyone, One to One, Always, Forever, Now, and on artwork associated with his restaurant Pharmacy.
+From 1997 to 2003 Barnbrook collaborated with Young British Artist Damien Hirst, mainly on the design, layout and typography of his book I Want To Spend the Rest of My Life Everywhere, with Everyone, One to One, Always, Forever, Now, and on artwork associated with his restaurant Pharmacy.

-Barnbrook lives and works in London.

 A recurring theme of Barnbrook's graphic design is the series of personal responses to political events, which often follow or develop detournement methods.
 He describes as a major influence to his work "an inner anger which is a response to all the unfairness that is in this world".
 He has stated his ambition to use "design as a weapon for social change".